csm-acm-keyboard-firmware-project/dev-env/README.md

 ### Style Guidelines

 For this project, it is very important that all code is uniform in style.
 This increases code readability and makes the next generation of maintainers have an easier time integrating into the project.
 For simplicity's sake, we will follow the [Linux kernel coding style](https://www.kernel.org/doc/html/v5.8/process/coding-style.html).
 If you have any questions about this, reach out via the project channel on discord.
+Finally, in c++ files, you should refrain from utilizing `using namespace ...` in your code.
+It can lead to problems down the road.

 ## Data Loss Prevention